vishalprabha/SS-Lab/YACC/Prog1/README.md

-### Question: Develop a lex program to count the number of characters, words, spaces and lines in a given input file.
+### Question: Develop a yacc program to recognize a valid arithmetic expression that uses operators + ,- ,* and /.

 **************************
 > @Author: Vishal P